nodecopter/nodecopter.com/README.md

 # nodecopter.com

-In order to contribute to this site, you will have to install [romulus](https://github.com/felixge/node-romulus):
+In order to contribute to this site, you have to install [romulus](https://github.com/felixge/node-romulus):

 ```bash